kct22aws/CUDA-examples/Grid-stride/grid-stride.md

 {
     int idx = blockIdx.x * blockDim.x + threadIdx.x;
     int stride = blockDim.x * gridDim.x;
-    for (idx < N, i += stride)
+    for (int i = idx, i < N, i += stride)
     {
-        if (i < N)
             y[i] = x[i] + y[i]
     }

 }
 ```

 In every iteration by this `for` loop, all threads in this grids are used to process consecutive elements.
-Then in the next iteration, a particluar thread then process the next element that's `stride` elements away from the current one.
+Then in the next iteration, i is incremented by `stride`, and this thread then process the next element that's `stride` elements away from the current one.

 ## Reference